TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

 Data are not on the paper's [OSF project][ji-et-al-2024-osf] but could be requested from Julie Ji.

-Based on this [initial inspection](./docs/initial_inspection.md) of scripts and data obtained from Julie on 9/10/2025, the paper's analysis pipeline would need to be further inspected, but at minimum, it could be a source of which 939 participants were deemed valid to analyze at baseline.
+Based on this [initial inspection](./docs/initial_inspection_ji_et_al_2024.md) of data and scripts obtained from Julie on 9/10/2025, the paper's analysis pipeline would need to be further understood but could be a source of which 939 participants were deemed valid to analyze at baseline.

 ## Resources